JPedroAmorim/job-ios-challenge/README.md

 If you want to build it on device, iOS 16 is also a requirement (the deployment target of this project is set to iOS 16).
 You'll also need a [Provisioning Profile] to run on device.

+I'm also exporting a signed `.ipa` file under the `distribution` folder case the tester wants to sideload the application on their phones.

 ## Prerequisites (Development)

 This project uses [Swiftlint] for linting in build scripts and [Fastlane] as a mean to build the project, test and lint it pre-commit and pre-push actions.